rnirek/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-azure-fence-agent-sles.md

 ```

 2. Valid information set up in username/password for the STONITH resource
 One of the major causes of the STONITH resource failing is the use of invalid values for the username or password if using Managed Identity.
 This can be tested using the fence_azure_arm command as shown below.
-The values for username and password are those created per the document [SUSE - Create Azure Fence agent STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#create-azure-fence-agent-stonith-device)  and [RHEL - Create STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-rhel-pacemaker?tabs=msi#create-a-fencing-device) , as appropriate for the customer distribution.
+The values for username and password are those created per the document [SUSE - Create Azure Fence agent STONITH device](https://learn.microsoft.com/en-us/azure/sap/workloads/high-availability-guide-suse-pacemaker?tabs=msi#create-azure-fence-agent-stonith-device), as appropriate for the customer distribution.

 ```/usr/sbin/fence_azure_arm --action=list --username='<user name>' --password='<password>' --tenantId=<tenant ID> --resourceGroup=<resource group> ```